-A. Attach using a shackle or link to a s/w bracket or eye nut + through-bolt combination, or to a banding adapter
+A. Attach using a shackle or link to a:

+Shield wire bracket, or

+Eye nut + through-bolt combination, or

-B. Vertical load is a concern only in unusual circumstances (large OD + very long spans + heavy wind/ice loading $\rightarrow$ 5,000 lb or more), or when attached using a banding adapter (1,200 lb).
+- Banding adapter (next slide) - B. Vertical load is a concern only in unusual circumstances (large OD + very long spans + heavy wind/ice loading \rightarrow 5,000 lb or more), or when using a banding adapter (1,200 lb).